iNoSec2/Cobalt-Clip/README.md

 - dumpclip : Dump the clipboard's content and send the output to an operator.
 - set-clipboard-data : Modify the content of a victim's clipboard.
 - clipmon : Monitor the clipboard.
 When the clipboard is updated, you receive the contents of the clipboard, the current window and the date with hours.
-⚠️ clipmon is a reflective dll launched as a post-exploitation job with bdllspawn function (.cna script).
+⚠️ clipmon is a reflective dll launched as a post-exploitation job with the bdllspawn function (.cna script).
 Cobalt Strike has a buffer to receive output from the reflective dll.
 You don't receive it directly.

 # Compilation information